sdaves/Bamboo/README.md

 Hint: `protected $fillable = array('column1', 'column2');` or inversed like `protected $guarded = array();`

+I advice you to use the first option.

 ### Structure options
 The `getStructure` method in the Eloquent model must return an array of structures.
 The keys are the names of your table columns.
 The structure has the following options: